Wai-Technologies/raaghu-react/README.md

 ## <a name='raaghu-intro'></a> What is Raaghu?

 <p>

-  <b>Raaghu Design System</b> is an React based design system.
-Raaghu Design System employs React, Vite, TypeScript, Million, Boostrap5 and Storybook features to develop highly customizable UI application shells, layouts, elemets and components.
-Raaghu Design System provides as a online repository for the developers containing the elements, components, map and charts.
+  <b>Raaghu</b>, a React-based design system, utilizes React, Vite, TypeScript, Million, Bootstrap 5, and Storybook to develop highly customizable UI application shells, layouts, elements, and components.
+It serves as an online repository for developers, providing access to a wide range of elements, components, maps, and charts.

-  Through the storybook you can visualize and navigate around the features of the Raaghu Design System.
-Snippets for the elements allow you to test and design your UI faster and efficiently.
+ With <b>Storybook</b>, you can visualize and navigate through the features of the Raaghu Design System.
+Code snippets for each element allow you to design and test your UI more quickly and efficiently.

 </p>
 <p>
   <picture>